pkrampage/my-first-repo/README.md

 - [ ] Use **Firebase** or **Supabase** for auth and cloud storage
 - [ ] Learn **MongoDB** for NoSQL database handling
 - [ ] Explore **Next.js** for performance optimization and SEO

+---

+## 🤖 AI Assistance Disclaimer

+I've tried my best to learn and build this project on my own.
+But sometimes, I used **AI tools to help me out.** For example, AI helped me **get hints and ideas for my code logic** or **point out where issues might be** so I could fix them myself.
+This just helped me learn faster and get past tough parts.

+---

 ## 💬 Feedback & Contributions